 New Orleans Cocktail Drinking Tour

-This post is a self-guided tour of famous New Orleans cocktail drinks, where to find them as well as a review and comparison of the various guided cocktail (and related) tours available to you in the Big Easy.
+This post is about famous New Orleans cocktail drinks, where to find them, as well as a review of the various guided cocktail tours available to you in the Big Easy, including our pay-what-you-wish tour.
 Is there any more appropriate place to treat yourself to a cocktail tour than New Orleans?
-Besides the easy walk between fabulous lounges, taverns, jazz clubs and simple bars, drinking and New Orleans have become synonymous.
-We recommend you linger at each of these suggested stops, but if you have places to be, you can ask for a ‘go cup’ and bring your drink with you!

 This New Orleans Cocktail Tour will take you past effervescent art galleries, funky street musicians, architecture spanning three centuries, and countless sights and sounds you’ve never seen nor heard.
 And we’ll invite you into the very places where illustrious people had a round or two – from notorious pirates to American heroes, from classic writers to modern movie stars.
 Ready?
 What’ll it be?

 TIP: If you would like to drink with new friends and/or you are hesitant about the cost of cocktails in New Orleans, then consider our pay-what-you-like cocktail tour, where we take you around to try samples of many of the drinks listed below.

 Self-Guided Cocktail Tour of the French Quarter